forderud/ComSamples/README.md

 1. **Un**register the server to clean up:
     * Either run `MyExeServerCs.exe /unregserver` with admin privileges,
     * Or run `MyExeServerCpp.exe /unregserver`  with admin privileges,
+    * Or run `MyServerPy.py /unregserver`  with admin privileges,
     * Or run `regsvr32.exe /u MyDlleServerCpp.dll` with admin privileges,
     * Or run `regsvr32.exe /u MyDlleServerCs.dll` with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges,